siemens/ix/packages/documentation/docs/controls/_dropdown_styleguide.md

 - **Checked:** Mark selected items in the dropdown with a check mark.
 We typically use check marks when an item can be activated (e.g. for the dropdown "Sort by:" selection: name, modified date, create date).
 - **Submenu:** Add a submenu for a multi-level dropdown.
 We typically use a submenu when there is a long item list and different systematic categorization within the items.
 - **Separator:** Add a separator to visually divide items from each other.
 We normally use a separator to isolate individual elements from a cohesive item list.
-- **Icon:** Icons can also be displayed with item labels.
-We typically use an icon in addition to the label when it has a recognizable benefit.
+- **Icon:** Icons can be displayed to support the label and make the item more easy to discover by the user.
+The icon should be widely known for representing the action or function among your users.
 - **Label:** Set a label for the dropdown item.
 We typically use short labels including verbs.
 - **Trigger:** The trigger defines which element opens the dropdown.
 A trigger should also be defined for a dropdown submenu.
 We typically use a button as the trigger element.
 - **Anchor:** An anchor defines where the dropdown is placed.
 When no anchor is defined the trigger element is used as the anchor.